Concerned Catholics of Vermont: Call for Synod

 Our website address, www.gmcatholics.org, reflects our felt connection to our green mountain heritage.

-CCOVT will present the results of the survey to the new bishop when he is appointed and request that he convoke a synod of the Diocese of Burlington.
+CCOVT is now planning to meet the next Bishop of Burlington, once installed, and will present the report from the Weston gathering to him requesting that he convoke a synod of the Diocese of Burlington.

 A diocesan synod is an official convocation of clergy and the faithful to assess the needs of the diocese.
 A diocesan synod can be convoked by the bishop of a diocese at any time that he judges it is appropriate.